B.S., Biology (Minors: Chemistry and Anthropology), Cumberland University

 Office Location: Memorial Hall, 309D

 Professor Atwood has been an employee of Cumberland University since 2005.
-She has primarily taught the introductory-level biology course for non-majors (BIO 100 Principles of Biology).
-In addition to her teaching responsibilities, she coordinates the EPA compliance standards for the sciences.
-She is also co-sponsor of the Pre-Professional Society and the CU chapter of Alpha Omicron Pi womens fraternity, Lambda Omicron, of which she is a founding member.
-She has served on several university committees.
-Current memberships include the National Science Teachers Association and the Tennessee Academy of Science.
+In addition to her teaching responsibilities, she served as the EPA compliance officer for the sciences for 5 years.
+She is the faculty advisor for the CU chapter of Alpha Omicron Pi women’s fraternity, Lambda Omicron, of which she is a founding member.
+She is a co-sponsor of the Pre-Professional Society and the Pi Sigma chapter of Beta Beta Beta National Biological Honor Society.
+She has served on various university committees.
+Current professional memberships include the Tennessee Academy of Science.